vinfreecs/genga/docs/Param.rst

   | When the distance of a particle to the central mass is larger than this number, then the particle is removed from the simulation.
   | See :ref:`Ejections`

-- Order of integrator = 2
+- | :literal:`Order of integrator`, set the order of the symplectic integrator.
+  | See :ref:`Symplecicorder`

+  - 2: second order (default)
+  - 4: fourth order
+  - 6: sixth order

 Memory options
 --------------

-- | :literal:`Maximum encounter pairs` arrays size to store close encounter pairs for each body (default = 512)
+- | :literal:`Maximum encounter pairs` arrays size to store close encounter pairs for each body (default = 512).
   | See :ref:`Close_Encounters`

 - | :literal:`Nframents`: Number of additional memory size for debris particles, in particle numbers, (default = 0).